-Non-Hodgkin Lymphoma; Lymphoblastic Lymphoma; Diffuse Large B-cell Lymphoma; B-cell Lymphoma; T-cell Lymphoma; Peripheral T-cell Lymphoma; Follicular Lymphoma; Burkitt Lymphoma; Anaplastic Large Cell Lymphoma
+Non-Hodgkin Lymphoma; Diffuse Large B-cell Lymphoma; B-cell Lymphoma; T-cell Lymphoma; Peripheral T-cell Lymphoma; Follicular Lymphoma; Burkitt Lymphoma; Anaplastic Large Cell Lymphoma

-Non-Hodgkin lymphoma (NHL) is cancer in the lymphatic system.
-Lymphomas are cancer cells that start in the lymphatic systems.
+Cancer cells that start in the lymphatic systems are called lymphomas.
 When cancer cells get into the lymphatic system, the cancerous cells can also spread to other organs and tissues in the body.
-Child Non-Hodgkin Lymphoma is the third most common cancer in children.
-Child non-Hodgkin Lymphoma that is recurrent after initial anti- neoplastic treatment occurs when the cancer returns after treatment.
-Most childhood NHLs can be classified as one of the following four types:
+Child Lymphoma is the third most common cancer in children.
+Most childhood lymphomas can be classified as one of the following four types:

 Burkitt lymphoma (BL), or small noncleaved cell lymphoma (SNCCL)